RedHatSatellite/satellite-clone/docs/satellite-clone.md

 ## Cloning a Satellite With Remote Databases

 Cloning a Satellite with external databases can be done using `installer_additional_options` in satellite-clone's configuration file.
 This procedure is experimental, proceed at your own risk.
 Be sure to take security precautions to ensure the production Satellite server and it's databases will not be affected.
-It is always recommended to set up a cloned Satellite on an network isolated from your production Satellite.
+It is always recommended to set up the cloned Satellite on an network isolated from your production Satellite.

 1. The backup used for this procedure must have the correct options to manage remote databases in `/etc/foreman-installer/scenarios.d/satellite-answers.yaml`.
 Please check that the answer's file configuration matches your setup.
   - You can check with `tar -xOf config_files.tar.gz etc/foreman-installer/scenarios.d/satellite-answers.yaml | grep -E '(manage.db|db.manage)'`: